javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 ```

 - `target` -- is an object to wrap, can be anything, including functions.
-- `handler` -- an object with "traps": methods that intercept operations., e.g. `get` for reading a property, `set` for writing a property, etc.
+- `handler` -- proxy configuration: an object with "traps": methods that intercept operations., e.g. `get` trap is for reading a property of `target`, `set` trap - for writing a property into `target`, etc.

 For operations on `proxy`, if there's a corresponding trap in `handler`, then it runs, and the proxy has a chance to handle it, otherwise the operation is performed on `target`.